dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### MainPage

-Instead of defining the first page of your app using the <xref:Microsoft.Maui.Conrols.Application.MainPage> property on an <xref:Microsoft.Maui.Controls.Application> object, you should set the <xref:Microsoft.Maui.Controls.Window.Page> property on a <xref:Microsoft.Maui.Controls.Window> to the first page of your app.
-This is what happens internally in .NET MAUI when you set the <xref:Microsoft.Maui.Conrols.Application.MainPage> property, so there's no behavior change introduced by the <xref:Microsoft.Maui.Conrols.Application.MainPage> property being marked as obsolete.
+Instead of defining the first page of your app using the <xref:Microsoft.Maui.Controls.Application.MainPage> property on an <xref:Microsoft.Maui.Controls.Application> object, you should set the <xref:Microsoft.Maui.Controls.Window.Page> property on a <xref:Microsoft.Maui.Controls.Window> to the first page of your app.
+This is what happens internally in .NET MAUI when you set the <xref:Microsoft.Maui.Controls.Application.MainPage> property, so there's no behavior change introduced by the <xref:Microsoft.Maui.Controls.Application.MainPage> property being marked as obsolete.

 The following example shows setting the <xref:Microsoft.Maui.Controls.Window.Page> property on a <xref:Microsoft.Maui.Controls.Window>, via the `CreateWindow` override: